-5 Unfinished Fantasy Series That Are Worth the Wait
+Five Unfinished Fantasy Series That Are Worth the Wait

 Unlike most of the other authors listed here, Sanderson is prolific.
 Incredibly prolific.
 Since 2015, he has released a half dozen novels in multiple series, as well as short stories and a graphic novel.
 But all that work other work has slowed down progress on his 10-volume epic, "The Stormlight Archives."

 Sanderson kicked the series off in 2010 with The Way of Kings, promising a “Stormlight” novel every two years.
 The second volume, Words of Radiance, did not hit shelves until early 2014, however.
-And the third volume Oathbringer, is due in November.
+And the third volume Oathbringer, came out in 2017.

 At this rate, we can expect him to wrap up the series somewhere around 2040.

-Not to worry though, Sanderson will continue to release more novels in other series, including his “Mistborn” series, which is six novels deep and has another half-dozen or so in the works.
+Not to worry though: Sanderson will continue to release more novels in other series, including his “Mistborn” series, which is six novels deep and has another half-dozen or so in the works.
 He is also planning several other series and sequels to fill out his grand unified universe that will link most of his work together, The Cosmere.

 So you may not see the end of "The Stormlight Archive" in your lifetime, but at least you'll have plenty other works to read.

-Note: Editor's note: This piece was originally published in 2017 and has been updated.